anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 ## Sending to a client socket

 Now all that's left to complete the HTTP transaction is to write a response back to the client.
 Remember that we're limited to writing 536 bytes at a time, but our response may be longer than that.
 In the previous section, after reading in the request, we called `prepare_write()` with the headers and body we wanted to send back to the client.
-We'll need a way to keep track of how much data we've written out to for each response, and where we should start writing next time the same socket is ready to accept more.
+We'll need a way to keep track of how much data we've written out for each response, and where we should start writing next time the same socket is ready to accept more of our response.

-To help keep track of all that, I made a `namedtuple` for the writer connection that contains the full response body we need to send, a buffer that will contain only the next 536 (maximum) bytes we plan to send, a memoryview of the buffer to help with writing in and out of the buffer without needless copying, and a range for starting and ending bytes of the buffer that we want to send next.
+To help keep track of all that, I made a `namedtuple` for the writer connection that contains:

+- The full response body we need to send
+- A buffer that will contain only the next 536 (maximum) bytes we plan to send
+- A memoryview of the buffer to help with writing in and out of the buffer without needless copying
+- A range for starting and ending bytes of the buffer that we want to send next.

 Notice that I'm not keeping a copy of the headers, since they'll always (in our case) be less than 536 bytes and will always go out with the first message segment.

 With all that in place, I'm adding an extra newline to the headers to get a blank line (required between headers and body), and then writing the headers into the buffer (padded to make the buffer size 536 bytes).
 Then I use the memoryview to read from the body into the buffer, up to a maximum total of 536 bytes in the buffer.
-The `readinto()` call tells me how many bytes were actually read from body into the buffer, and I use that number to set my starting `write_range`.
-I save the `WriteConn` information into the `self.conns` dictionary with a key of the socket's ID in memory so I can look it up later if I need to write the remainder of the message.
+The `readinto()` call tells me how many bytes were actually read from body into the buffer, and I use that number to set the end point of the `write_range`.
+I save the `WriteConn` information into the `self.conns` dictionary with a key of the socket's ID so I can look it up later when I need to write the remainder of the message.

 Lastly, I let the poller know that I'm prepared to write out to the socket, so it can let me know when the socket is available for outgoing data.
 This means I'll start getting `POLLOUT` events for this socket, which I'll need to handle to actually start writing this data.